 One of the most important steps to building and sustaining a relationship with God is learning how to read the Bible.
 And with modern technology, it’s easier than ever to engage the scriptures.
 You can read the Bible online, on your mobile device or on paper — the options are limitless.
-We’ve gathered some tips on how you can get the most out of your Bible study experience.
+We’ve gathered some tips on how you can get the most out of your Bible study experience or how to read the Bible for beginners.

 Don’t be Intimidated — Pray as You Read the Bible